The 10-Minute Guide to Instagram Contest Rules - Social Media Playbook

 Chances are, your participants entered your contest because they were interested in your prize - so make sure you mention it in your contest rules.
 Mention the prize, its value, and how many people will win.

 For example, “Enter now to win 1 of 5 prize packages, worth $500 each!”
 This makes it clear to entrants what they’re entering for, and gives them an idea of their chances to win.
+Make it incredibly clear what the prize is exactly.

 Even if your company has a big reach, there may be laws preventing you from running a contest in some regions, or from having contest entrants below a certain age.
 Companies like Starbucks always say something like “Contest open to U.S. and Canadian citizens age 18 and up.”